cms-tau-pog/TauIDSFs/README.md

 This repository contains the recommended scale factors (SFs) for several tau discriminators, and tools to read them.
 More detailed recommendations can be found on this TWiki page: https://twiki.cern.ch/twiki/bin/viewauth/CMS/TauIDRecommendationForRun2

-Please note that in the near future the SFs in the format of ROOT files will be phased out, and in the long term superseded by the [`correctionlib` tool](https://github.com/cms-nanoAOD/correctionlib) and [JSON files](https://gitlab.cern.ch/cms-nanoAOD/jsonpog-integration/) provided centrally by the XPOG.
+> :warning: Please note that in the near future the SFs in the format of ROOT files will be phased out, and in the long term superseded by the [`correctionlib` tool](https://github.com/cms-nanoAOD/correctionlib) and [JSON files](https://gitlab.cern.ch/cms-nanoAOD/jsonpog-integration/) provided centrally by the XPOG.
 More detailed instructions for tau corrections are